 See Through the Smoke of the Stamp Duty Changes

-After the Chancellor’s Autumn Statement, I spoke to a homebuyer who had a personal experience and showed how the old Stamp Duty Land Tax band system affects the decisions sellers and buyers make in the property market.
+I spoke to a homebuyer yesterday, after the Chancellor’s Autumn Statement, who had a personal experience and showed how the old Stamp Duty Land Tax band system affects the decisions sellers and buyers make in the property market.

 They own a property that is valued at around £120,000 and is on the border between no stamp duty and the old, lower duty band of 1%.
 When deciding on home improvements, in this case a conservatory costing about £8,000, they had to seriously consider how much the stamp duty would cost them if the value of their house went over the threshold ie £128,000 which was above the old £125,000 threshold and would have meant a buyer now had to pay 1% on the entire sales price.